Baccalaureate Degree Candidates

 9:30AM - The academic procession will begin, family and guests should be seated by

-10:00AM - The Commencement Ceremony will begin and will last approximately two
+this time.
+The Commencement Ceremony will last approximately three

 The DCU Center does not own or operate parking facilities but there are several garages and flat lots located within walking distance of the Arena and Convention Center.
 Below is a list of those closest for your convenience: